milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 personalize our services by, among other things, suggesting friends, profile information, or Bitmoji stickers, helping Snapchatters find each other in Snapchat, affiliate and third-party apps and services, or customizing the content we show you, including ads.

-contextualize your experience by, among other things, tagging your Memories content using your precise location information (if, of course, you’ve given us permission to collect that information) and applying other labels based on the content.
+add context to your Snapchat experience, for example by tagging your Memories with searchable labels based on your location (of course, if you’ve given us permission to collect your location) and the content of your photo or video (e.g., if there’s a dog in your photo, it may be searchable in Memories by the term “dog”).

 provide and improve our advertising services, ad targeting, and ad measurement, including through the use of your precise location information (again, if you’ve given us permission to collect that information), both on and off our services.
+We may also store information about your use of third-party apps and websites on your device to do this.
+Learn more.
 See the Control Over Your Information section below for more information about Snap Inc.’s advertising practices and your choices.

 enhance the safety and security of our products and services.